Thomas Young (writer and theologian): Other theological works

 Young published several other theological texts, including Christ's Resurrection the Cause and Pattern of Ours (1811), Christian Righteousness: A Sermon (1811), Three Sermons on St. Paul's Doctrine (1820), and Seven Sermons on the Lord's Prayer (1827).

 Personal life and death

-Young married Mary Simpson Blamire on 15 August 1814.
+Young married Mary Simpson Blamire on 15 August 1814; her brother was William Blamire, MP for Cumberland.
 They had six sons and two daughters.
-His grandson was William Blamire Young.
+William Blamire Young was his grandson.

-Young died on 11 November 1835, aged 63.
-He was buried at Holy Cross Church, Gilling, and a memorial to him was installed inside.
+Young died in Gilling on 11 November 1835, aged 63.
+He was buried at Holy Cross Church, Gilling, where a memorial to him was installed on an interior wall.